yehia67/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 ### Host-system:

-- Linux (Ubuntu is used in this guide) MacOS should also work.
+- Linux, MacOS (BSD based OS should also work)

 *_Note:_* If you use Windows, you should use [a Linux VM.](https://www.windowscentral.com/how-run-linux-distros-windows-10-using-hyper-v)
 Windows 10 also supports the [Linux Subsystem.](https://docs.microsoft.com/en-us/windows/wsl/install-win10)